flathub-infra/flatpak-external-data-checker/README.md

 a [GitHub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line), specified in the `GITHUB_TOKEN` environment variable.

+### Automatically merging PRs

 The tool will also automatically merge previously opened pull request for unavailable (`BROKEN`) sources if the change has successfully passed CI checks and the token has sufficient privileges.

-It can be disabled by setting `automerge-flathubbot-prs` to `false` in `flathub.json`.
+Automatically merging all submitted PRs, not just unavailable sources, from the tool can be forcefully enabled by setting `automerge-flathubbot-prs` to `true` in `flathub.json`, or it can be completely disabled by setting `automerge-flathubbot-prs` to `false`.

 ## Changes to Flatpak manifests